addiscent/vagrant-ruby-rails/README.md

 ###### Divide And Conquer

 Identify the "milestone" at which the provisioning error occurred.
 Inspect the _install.sh_ provisioning file.
-Find the milestone locations in the script file at which the terminal messages indicate an eror, (notice markers "-->".
+Find the milestone locations in the script file at which the terminal messages indicate an eror, (notice echoed markers "-->").
 Narrow down which milestone succeeded, and which did not.
 Once you find the most likely script commands, investigate as to why that particular command may have failed.

 It's possible for a build to fail for quite a few reasons.
 Some are :